leebyron/testcheck-js/docs/API.md

 Given a property to check, return the result of the check.

-A "property" is a Generator of booleans which should always generate true.
 If the property generates a false value, check will shrink the generator and return a Result which includes the `shrunk` key.